 On many pedalboards you can find pedals that stay on all the time and occasionally the question comes to your mind, if you might have chosen the wrong equipment to create the sound you actually long for.
 Continue reading “„Always on“ pedals”

-The first part of this two-part article was dedicated to general sources of error concerning effect pedals.
+The first part of this continuous series was dedicated to general sources of error concerning effect pedals.
 In this part I would like to focus on some details.
 Continue reading “Tips& Tricks: What’s wrong with my pedal – first aid instructions part 2”

 Nowadays many guitarists swear by true bypass.
 As I already told you in the article “Buffer vs True Bypass”, a good buffer or booster has many advantages (especially for large pedalboards).
 Continue reading “Tips & Tricks: Booster as a tone enhancer”